Buying real estate in Berlin?

 How much are notary, registration, and legal fees in Berlin in 2026?

-Of these three fee types in Berlin, the notary fee is typically the most expensive single item, because the notary handles all the essential legal work including drafting the purchase contract, verifying identities, and overseeing the entire transaction process as required by German law.
+Among these three fee types in Berlin, the notary fee is usually the largest single component, because the notary in Germany handles a significant role: drafting the purchase contract, verifying identities, managing the escrow process, and registering the new ownership with the land registry.

 What annual property taxes should I expect in Berlin in 2026?